Hidden mold in newly bought home

 Why This Case Matters

-But when mold is found inside HVAC systems or when air testing shows elevated indoor levels, that is a different category.
+Many homeowners discover mold under a sink and treat it like a small plumbing issue and sometimes it is, but when mold is found inside HVAC systems or when air testing shows elevated indoor levels, that is a different category.

 This case reinforces three important points: